mirandalu2020/porfolio-lab5/README.md

 Number and name of feature: About Me
 Estimate of time needed to complete: 60 min
 Start time: 1300
+Finish time: 1330
+Actual time needed to complete: 30min

+Number and name of feature: Project Histories
+Estimate of time needed to complete: 60 min
+Start time: 1335
+Finish time: 1405
+Actual time needed to complete: 30min

+Number and name of feature: Skills
+Estimate of time needed to complete: 60 min
+Start time: 1410
 Finish time:
 Actual time needed to complete: